Facebook is modern-day East India Company, whistleblower says

 Tech companies are colonising society and Facebook in particular is our generation’s East India Company, one of the world’s best known whistleblowers has said.

-“We are creating an environment in which we will lose agency because of what we are devolving to these companies,” warned Christopher Wylie, formerly director of research at Cambridge Analytics.
+“We are creating an environment in which we will lose agency because of what we are devolving to these companies,” warned Christopher Wylie, formerly director of research at Cambridge Analytica.

-Speaking at the Web Summit in Lisbon on Tuesday, Mr Wylie, who revealed to the world his former employer’s misuse of Facebook data in political campaigns, said that despite the scandal, no-one had yet been properly held to account over it.
+Speaking on the first full day of this year’s Web Summit in Lisbon, Mr Wylie, who revealed to the world his former employer’s misuse of Facebook data in political campaigns, said that despite the scandal, no one had yet been properly held to account.

 Claiming that he had been forced to “mansplain” technology to law enforcement agencies, he said the high levels of ignorance he’d seen was no laughing matter.